OSHA estimates that there are 680,400 forklift accidents each year.

 Here is an Example

-Midsouth Mechanical has been doing business for over 25 years.
+Let Midsouth Mechanical be your go-to machinery moving contractor in the Atlanta, GA area!
+Midsouth Mechanical has been doing business for almost 30 years.
 We offer our industrial clients efficient and cost-effective fabrication, modification, and repair of industrial equipment.
 From preventive plant maintenance, designing, installing and aligning machines, our exceptional skill and craftsmanship set us apart from the competition.
 Our number one priority day to day is safety.
 To see our published weekly Toolbox Talks, follow us on LinkedIn, Twitter, or Facebook.